-Many soil animals ingest and process SOM (and accompanying microorganisms) in their gut system, where it is partly assimilated with the help of mutualistic gut microflora and partly egested.
-Metabolisation alters the chemical structure of ingested SOM (Jiménez and Lal, 2006; Hedde et al., 2005; Coulis et al., 2009; Frouz et al., 2015b; Schmitz et al., 2014) and, consequently, the decomposition dynamics of animal faeces, which can be a substantial component of SOM (humus).
-Humification as such renders SOM less decomposable (Blume et al., 2009; Dickinson, 2012), whereas the alkaline milieu in invertebrate midguts accelerates mineralisation (e.g. Li and Brune, 2007).
+143 Many soil animals ingest and process SOM (and accompanying microorganisms) in their gut 144 system, where it is partly assimilated with the help of mutualistic gut microflora and partly egested.
+Metabolisation alters the chemical structure of ingested SOM (Jiménez and Lal, 2006; Hedde et al., 2005; Coulis et al., 2009; Frouz, 2015b; Schmitz et al., 2014) and, consequently, the decomposition dynamics of animal faeces, which can be a substantial component of SOM (humification).
+Humification as such renders SOM less decomposable (Blume et al., 2009; Dickinson, 2012) whereas the alkaline milieu in invertebrate midguts accelerates mineralisation (e.g. Li and Brune, 2007).
+For instance, earthworm casts have species-specific NIR spectral signatures, indicating presence

-For instance, earthworm casts have species-specific near-infrared spectral signatures, indicating presence of specific organic compounds (Hedde et al., 2005).
-Under grass/legume pasture they are characterised by significant enrichment of slightly altered plant residues in the sand particle size (>53 μm).
-CPMAS 13C NMR (cross-polarisation magic-angle spinning carbon-13 nuclear magnetic resonance) spectra showed that earthworm casts and surrounding soil were dominated by carbohydrates, with a decrease in O-alkyl C and an increase in alkyl C with decreasing particle size (Guggenberger et al., 1996).
-Moreover, earthworms likely possess a unique capability of neutralising plant polyphenols that otherwise strongly decrease decomposition rates of fresh plant litter (Liebeke et al., 2015).
-Micro- and mesofauna excrete ammonium or dissolved organic carbon (Filser, 2002; Fox et al., 2006; Osler and Sommerkorn, 2007) and affect the quantity of microbial metabolites (Bonkowski et al., 2009).
-Gut passage, defecation, and excretion, together with bioturbation by macro- and mesofauna, facilitate humification and decomposition, also altering nutrient stoichiometry (Bohlen et al., 2004).
-These modifications in the molecular structure of SOM due to soil fauna activity have significant effects on its dynamics (Swift et al., 1979; Guggenberger et al., 1995; Blume et al., 2009; Dickinson, 2012; and other references related to points 1 and 2 in Table 1).
+For instance, earthworm casts have species-specific NIR spectral signatures, indicating presence of specific organic compounds (Hedde et al., 2005).
+Under grass/legume pasture they are characterized by significant enrichment of slightly-altered plant residues in the sand particle size (> 53 μm).
+CPMAS 13C NMR (Cross-Polarization Magic Angle Spinning Carbon-13 Nuclear Magnetic Resonance) spectra showed that earthworm casts and surrounding soil were dominated by carbohydrates, with a decrease of O-alkyl C and an increase of alkyl C with decreasing particle size (Guggenberger et al., 1996).
+Moreover, earthworms likely possess a unique capability of neutralizing plant polyphenols that otherwise strongly decrease decomposition rates of fresh plant litter (Liebeke et al., 2015).
+Micro- and mesofauna excrete ammonium or dissolved organic carbon (Filser, 2002; Fox et al., 2006; Osler and Sommerkorn, 2007), and affect the quantity of microbial metabolites (Bonkowski et al., 2009).
+Gut passage, defecation, excretion together with bioturbation by macro- and mesofauna facilitate humification and decomposition, altering also nutrient stoichiometry (Bohlen et al., 2004).
+These modifications in the molecular structure of SOM due to soil fauna activity have significant effects on its dynamics (Swift et al, 1979; Guggenberger et al., 1995; Blume et al., 2009; Dickinson, 2012 and other references related to points 1 and 2 in Table 1).

-2.2 Humic substances
+2.2.
+Humic substances

-As stated above, humification increases SOM stability.
-The term "humic substances" (here defined as very large and highly complex, poorly degradable organic molecules with manifold aromatic rings; Lehmann and Kleber, 2015) may be considered problematic by part of the scientific community: neither is the concept itself clear, nor is there any evidence that the often mentioned highly complex large organic molecules play any relevant role in organic matter stabilisation under natural conditions (Schmidt et al., 2011; Lehmann and Kleber, 2015).
+193 194 The term "humic substances" may be considered problematic by part of the scientific community: neither is the concept itself clear, nor is there any evidence that the often mentioned highly complex large organic molecules play any relevant role in organic matter stabilisation under natural conditions (Schmidt et al., 2011; Lehmann and Kleber, 2015).
 However, here we stick to it when referring to the "insights", simply for reasons of consistency with the article our argumentation is based on Schmidt et al. (2011).
 We acknowledge that "humus" or "humic substances" represent a continuum of more or less decomposed dead organic matter of which energy content and molecule size mostly should decrease over time, and that water solubility, sorption to the mineral matrix and accessibility for microorganisms are highly relevant for OM turnover (Lehmann and Kleber, 2015).